sagefy/sagefy/SETUP.md

     b2 authorize_account xxx xxxxxxxx  # see dashlane
     b2 sync /var/www/dbbu b2:sagefy-dbbu

-TODO update these to scripts and docker-compose
+TODO update these to scripts to docker-compose
 TODO Set up as a cron job... fix the environment :)